merylye/merylye.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I'm a first-year Societal Computing PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/).
+I'm a first-year Societal Computing PhD student at Carnegie Mellon University in the School of Computer Science's [Software and Societal Systems Department](https://s3d.cmu.edu/) (yes, it is quite a mouthful).
 My advisor is [Patrick Park](https://patpark.org/).

 I broadly study user behavior and information movement in online social networks.
 Topics that interest me include user wellbeing, conflict, and misinformation.